AMJerez/food_ratings_regression/README.md

-title: Exploring the Relationship Between Recipe Features and Ratings: A Predictive Modeling Approach
+### Exploring the Relationship Between Recipe Features and Ratings: A Predictive Modeling Approach
-description: Final Project by Allison Jerez
+### By Allison Jerez